It gives you advice on:

 Use our advice on vulnerable and higher risk staff and let your agency know about anything that may make it difficult for you to work.
 This includes your own health or that of family members, or other matters such as childcare difficulties or issues with travelling to any particular workplace, and if you require protective or supportive measures.

 If you work via an umbrella company arrangement, that umbrella company is your employer and you are legally its employee.
-The fact that it may not involved in the process of securing placements for you does not exempt it from its responsibility in relation to your health and safety as its employee if you return to work.
+The fact that it may not involved in the process of securing placements for you does not exempt it from its responsibility in relation to your health and safety as its employee.

 If you have any concerns after going into any workplace, find out the name of the NEU rep and speak to them in the first instance.
 If there is no NEU rep, contact your NEU local officers.